Housing Case Aide

 - Other duties as assigned by supervisor related to the position.

-- Completed coursework towards an associate degree with a minimum of one year of experience working in a community based agency/setting required.
+- completed coursework towards an associate degree with a minimum of two years of relevant experience, or

 - Must have sensitivity to, interest in and competence in cultural differences, HIV/AIDS, minority health, sexual practices, and a demonstrated competence in working with persons of color, and gay/lesbian/bisexual/ transgender community.